 Each member is required to pay member equity.
-This member equity is your “owner investment” in the co-op and is refundable when you end your membership (minus any money or work hours you owe).
-For more information about equity, click here.
+This member equity is your “owner investment” in the co-op and is refundable when you end your membership.

 - Individuals shopping on behalf of a member who is sick, injured, disabled, or for whom accessing the store is otherwise challenging or impossible.

 - Individuals providing childcare (on an ongoing/recurring basis) for a member’s child who wish to make purchases on that member’s account on behalf of the child or the member’s household.

 In order to add a Caregiver Shopper to your account, please submit a Caregiver Shopping Request Form (you can also request one at the Member Services Desk in the store).

 Mariposa’s Minor Shopping Policy also allows minors under 18 years of age to shop on their parent/guardian’s account.
 The member must provide the minor’s full name and date of birth to Membership Coordination.
 Youth ages 14-17 can also become youth members for a reduced equity of $5.

 Questions?
 Please contact Membership Coordination at email@example.com or 215-729-2121 ext.
 3.

 Mariposa is among the food co-ops whose beginnings included pooling resources together, buying in bulk directly from distributors, and having access to food at a low cost.
 Mariposa member-owners can still buy in bulk directly from distributors, have access to thousands of products we do not currently stock, and receive a 10% discount off the shelf price in addition to their member discount!